 Many destinations now offer:

-• Accessible toilets and facilities in major tourist areas
+- Accessible toilets and facilities in major tourist areas (use this app to find a toilet anywhere)

 Planning ahead makes a huge difference.
 Understanding what support exists before you travel can help avoid unnecessary stress during your trip.